boson-project/functions/testing.md

 Serverless Functions, or on its own by downloading a binary for either Linux, OSX or Windows from the
 [project repository](https://github.com/boson-project/faas/releases/).
-For Test Day, please use the `kn` binary provided with OpenShift 4.6.x.
+For Test Day, please use the `kn` binary created by Warren.
 This document is written assuming that you are using the `kn` CLI with Functions capabilities as provided by OpenShift Serverless.
 To follow along in this document using the `boson-project/faas` distribution, simply execute the commands _without_ the